 Stock Market and No-Dividend Stocks

-We develop a model of the aggregate stock market featuring both dividend-paying and no-dividend stocks within a familiar, parsimonious consumption-based equilibrium framework.
-We find that such a simple feature leads to profound qualitative implications that support several empirical regularities on the stock market which leading consumption-based asset pricing models have difficulty in reconciling.
+We develop a stationary model of the aggregate stock market featuring both dividend-paying and no-dividend stocks within a familiar, parsimonious consumption-based equilibrium framework.
+We find that such a simple feature leads to profound implications supporting several stock market empirical regularities that leading consumption-based asset pricing models have difficulty reconciling.
 We show that the presence of no-dividend stocks in the stock market leads to a lower correlation between the stock market return and aggregate consumption growth rate, a non-monotonic and even a negative relation between the stock market risk premium and its volatility, and a downward sloping term structure of equity risk premia.
-We also find that no-dividend stocks command lower mean returns, but have higher return volatilities and higher market betas than comparable dividend-paying stocks, consistently with empirical evidence.
+When we quantify these effects, we find them to be economically significant.
+We also find that no-dividend stocks command lower mean returns but have higher return volatilities and higher market betas than comparable dividend-paying stocks, consistently with empirical evidence.
 We provide straightforward intuition for all these results and the underlying economic mechanisms at play.

 Keywords: Stock market, no-dividend stocks, dynamic asset pricing, incomplete information, stock market correlation with consumption, market risk premium-volatility relation, term structure of equity premia

 JEL Classification: G12